ABOUT

 The story behind Hearts & Doodles Therapy

 I don't believe therapy should feel like another thing on your to-do list.
 It should feel like coming home to yourself.
-Using an integrative approach that includes culturally sensitive and Islamic therapeutic techniques, I create a warm, judgment-free space where healing happens naturally.
+A space that’s warm, human, and welcomes all of you.

 I hold a MA degree in Psychodynamic Psychotherapy as well as a Cert in Integrative Psychotherapy